Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge - This script prints the results of the sum of the trueknowldge variable and 128 9-divide_and_rule - This script prints the results of POWER divided by DIVIDE 10-love_exponent_breath - THis script prints the product of bret to the exponent of love
+8-true_knowledge - This script prints the results of the sum of the trueknowldge variable and 128 9-divide_and_rule - This script prints the results of POWER divided by DIVIDE 10-love_exponent_breath - THis script prints the product of bret to the exponent of love 11-binary_to_decimal - THis script converts binary to decimal